gregrickaby/example-wp-theme-with-react/README.md

 ReactDOM.render(<Weather />, document.getElementById("weather"));
 ```

-_The entry file is what `@wordpress/scripts` needs in order to bundle assets._
+_The entry file is required so that `@wordpress/scripts` knows what to build._

 ---

-Finally, tell `@wordpress/scripts` to bundle everything up!
+Finally, tell `@wordpress/scripts` to build and bundle everything up!

 ```bash
 npm run build